omahs/phala-blockchain/docs/replay.md

 `replay` is an utility program designed to reproduce the tokenomic computation outside a Gatekeeper.
 It comes with the following features:

-- Fetch chain blocks and Replay the tokenomic computuing just in-place without pRuntime needed.
+- Fetch chain blocks and Replay the tokenomic computing just in-place without pRuntime needed.
-- Provide a HTTP api to query worker's instant computing state.
+- Provide an HTTP api to query worker's instant computing state.
 - Optionally write the workers ming finance events to a PostgreSQL or TimescaleDB database.

 ## Usage